The 10 most innovative projects for the private jet of tomorrow

 eVTOL

-The eVTOL is a type of aircraft whose specificity is its vertical take-off and landing.
-This word designates this whole family of aircraft whose development is currently underway, in particular thanks to Airbus and the project mentioned above: City Airbus.
-These aircraft are designed to live in the world of the future and to be 100% electric.
+The eVTOL is a type of aircraft whose specificity is vertical take-off and landing.
+This type of aircraft is more and more popular in the electric aircraft industry, particularly thanks to Airbus and the project mentioned above: City Airbus.
+These aircraft are designed to live in the world of the future and to be completely electric.
 These aircraft are part of the AAM or advanced air mobility.

 Pipistrel Velis electro